 Surprisingly and contrary to popular belief, not all exercises are ideal for weight loss.
 Staying physically active is key to maintaining good overall health, but doesn’t always necessarily lead to fat loss — especially if you overtrain, use poor form, or become injured.
+We’ve gathered some tips for the best–and worst–exercises for fat loss.

 Weight-loss and fitness experts say that the secret to losing fat is to practice a fitness routine that combines cardio exercise with strength training.
 Together, these two types of exercise can help you build endurance and muscle mass so you can start shedding those excess pounds.